 - Ubud is located close to the center of the isalnd and is considered the arts & cultural hub of Bali.
 This is a must-visit when you’re in Bali, especially for the first time.
 Here you can visit temples, explore rice paddies and waterfalls, visit the local art market, and more.

 - Kuta is a popular coastal town, similar to Sanur and Nusa Dua.
-It’s the island’s party destination and it’s a great place for beginner surfing.
+It’s the island’s party destination and it’s one of the best surfing spots in Indonesia.

 - Seminyak is the “chic” counterpart of Ubud.
 Here you can find boutique stores and restaurants, including smoothie bowl shacks.
 It also features beachside resorts where you can relax and drink with other people.